The Cultural and Economic Diversity Committee

 - There are acts of public remembrance for families, communities, and societies where catastrophic injustices have been inflicted historically.

-Academy Members may nominate diversity guests for a scholarship to attend the annual conference.
+AFTA Members may nominate multicultural equity initiative guests for a scholarship to attend the annual conference.
 The Cultural and Economic Diversity Committee is responsible for the selection process with the assistance of the treasurer, who helps to address budget issues.
 Decisions will be made on merit and commensurate with costs and benefits (including hotel registration).

-All Diversity Guests must be identified by the committee as having made, or possessing the potential to make, an important contribution to the world of family therapy.
-Our Guests are considered potential Academy Members and must meet the minimum requirements for membership.
+All Multicultural Equity Initiative Guests must be identified by the committee as having made, or possessing the potential to make, an important contribution to the world of family therapy.
+Our Guests are considered potential AFTA Members and must meet the minimum requirements for membership.

-To apply for the scholarship, please fill out the AFTA Diversity Guest Submission Form.
+To apply for the scholarship, please fill out the AFTA Multicultural Equity Initiative Guest Submission Form.
 The Committee will choose which candidates are chosen for a scholarship and the amount awarded.

 Thank you for your interest in the Diversity Guest Program.